 6. Go Halves on Your Next Meal

-8. Don’t Tell Anyone About Your Goals
+8. Keep Your Goals Private

 9. Refinance Your Loans

-The information and analysis provided through hyperlinks to third party websites, while believed to be accurate, cannot be guaranteed by SoFi.
+External Websites: The information and analysis provided through hyperlinks to third-party websites, while believed to be accurate, cannot be guaranteed by SoFi.
 Links are provided for informational purposes and should not be viewed as an endorsement.